 We solely own a patent application portfolio pursuing coverage of BT-11-conditioned T cells, methods of making the T cells, and methods of using the T cells in treating inflammatory bowel disease and other conditions.
-This portfolio includes a pending U.S. application and a pending PCT application.
-The PCT application is in the process of entering a number of jurisdictions, including Australia, Brazil, Canada, Chile, China, Eurasia, Europe, Georgia, India, Israel, Japan, Mexico, New Zealand, the Republic of Korea, Ukraine, and Uzbekistan.
-Any patents issuing from these applications are predicted to expire in 2038.
+This portfolio includes pending applications in the U.S., Australia, Brazil, Canada, Chile, China, Eurasia, Europe, Georgia, India, Israel, Japan, Mexico, New Zealand, the Republic of Korea, Ukraine, and Uzbekistan.
+Any patents issuing from these applications are predicted to expire in 2038, absent any surrendered term, adjustments, or extensions.